markuszoeller/markuszoeller.github.io/_sources/posts/2017/10/27/monitoring-prometheus.rst.txt

 disk space and become unserviceable.
 A bug in the thread handling can also slow down your CPUs.
 And a good old memory leak is never out of fashion.

 I cannot stress enough that having historic data is very valuable.
-A singel point in time observation is not enough.
+A single point in time observation is not enough.
 The show case here will use a specific setup, which is explained below.